How To Respond To Different Types Of Narcissistic Behavior

 Vulnerable narcissism

 Vulnerable narcissism manifests quite differently.
 It takes the form of insecurity, defensiveness, and hypersensitivity.
-A person who demonstrates vulnerable narcissism likely has low self-esteem, which can result in avoidance or anger and hostility when it comes to their relationships with others.
+A person who demonstrates vulnerable narcissism likely has low self-esteem, which can result in avoidance, anger, and hostility when it comes to their relationships with others.

 Tips for responding to someone who acts narcissistic